YordanGeorgiev/qto/doc/md/devops_guide_doc.md

 ### 6.1.
-Issue creation
-Even if you do not have a defined documentation artifact - create a new issue, which could be the start for a an action affecting the run-state, configuration , data , features and functionalities or other aspects of the qto application.
-An issue could be a bug, a request for a feature or even simply an undefined combination of problems and solution which could quickly be formalized by defining a new requirement, another issue, feature-request
+Problem registration
+Should you have problems or bugs, or even questions register them first into the qto application.
+Problems are often hint from the reality on the actual work, which has to be performed, yet problems are not yet issues.
+Issues are meant to be derived from problems in structured way, so that the deliverable of each issue must be testable and distinguishable, as well as the work.
+The reason the problem registration is on top of this subsection is the fact that bugs and problems should be dealt with higher priority, to minimise the technical debt of the application.

 ### 6.2.
 User-Story creation
 Use the following template while creating the user story:
 As an &lt;&lt;role&gt;&gt;
-In order to &lt;&lt;achieve something&gt;&gt;
-I wanto to be able &lt;&lt;action-description&gt;&gt;
+In order to &lt;&lt;achieve something/ bring value by&gt;&gt; I want to to be able to &lt;&lt;action-description&gt;&gt;